-n Selecting the desired folder by cueing the first file of each folder
+To select the desired folder, press " \land " or " \lor " on rule router of the result of th n Selecting the desired folder by cueing the first file of each folder

-Press and hold scan or scan until you hear a beep.
+Press and hold SCAN until you hear a beep.

 The first 10 seconds of the first file in the each folder will be played.